Criticism of the Catholic Church: Nationalist critique

-In 2015, the Bishop of Oslo was charged with fraud for inflating membership rolls for the Catholic Church in Norway and the diocese had to repay some of its subsidy.

-In 2018, Pope Francis criticized the selling of Masses for the dead, stating, "the Mass is not paid for, redemption is free, if I want to make an offering, well and good, but Mass is free."
-In response, Archbishop Julian Leow Beng Kim and two bishops put out a press release reminding Catholics that according to canon law, "any priest celebrating or concelebrating is permitted to receive an offering to apply the Mass for a specific intention."

 Sexual abuse scandals

 In January 2002, cases in which priests were accused of sexually abusing children were widely reported by the news media.
 A survey of the ten largest U.S. dioceses found that 234 priests, out of a total of 25,616 priests in those dioceses, have been accused of sexually abusing children in the last 50 years.
 The report does not state how many of these allegations have been proven true in courts.
 Victims of such abuse filed lawsuits against a number of dioceses, resulting in multi-million dollar settlements in some cases.
 In response, in June 2002, the United States Conference of Catholic Bishops initiated strict new guidelines ("zero tolerance") for the protection of children and youth in Catholic institutions across the country.
 In February 2019, the Catholic Church held a worldwide summit of bishops in Rome to discuss the steps that can be taken to prevent the sexual abuse of children and vulnerable adults.

+A January 2003 review by The New York Times counted 1,205 allegedly abusive priests nationwide over five decades, based on court records and media reports.

 Canadian Indigenous residential schools

 The Indian residential school system in Canada was a network of boarding schools for indigenous peoples.
 Children were removed from their parents' homes, often forcibly, and sent to the schools.
 In 2015, the Truth and Reconciliation Commission estimated that more than 4000 students have died due to this system.
 About 60% of the Canadian Indian residential schools were operated by the Catholic church under federal and provincial government sponsorship and funding.
-The commission says that students died due to lack of facilities, disease, suicide and abuse at the hands of those operating the schools.
-As part of the Indian Residential Schools Settlement Agreement of 2005, churches involved with Residential Schools were required to pay restitution to residential school survivors.
-CBC reported that the Catholic Church never followed through on this restitution, rather they spent millions of dollars earmarked to residential school survivors on lawyers, administration, a private fundraising company and unapproved loans.
+The commission says that students died due to lack of facilities, disease, suicide, and abuse at the hands of those operating the schools.